 To officially complete and present the research on the painting the museum held an exhibition: Van Gogh and the Sunflowers from 21 June to 1 September 2019.
-DailyArt Magazine managed to ask the research team a few questions in advance of the Van Gogh and the Sunflowers exhibition, to shed more lights on the findings.
+DailyArt Magazine managed to ask the research team a few questions in advance of the Van Gogh and the Sunflowers exhibition, to shed more light on the findings.

-Quite a number of paintings in the collection do not travel due to their fragile condition.
+Research Team: Quite a number of paintings in the collection do not travel due to their fragile condition.
 Some paintings are only lent on very exceptional occasions because they are so important in the museum’s presentation.
 Sunflowers was one of them, and now it cannot be lent anymore at all.

-With the portable equipment of MOLAB (Mobile Laboratory), it was possible to use a number of non-invasive techniques on Van Gogh’s Sunflowers, such as Raman spectroscopy, visible hyperspectral imaging, optical coherent tomography (OCT) and reflection FTIR spectroscopy, to obtain information about the paint layers and the varnish.
+RT: With the portable equipment of MOLAB (Mobile Laboratory), it was possible to use a number of non-invasive techniques on Van Gogh’s Sunflowers, such as Raman spectroscopy, visible hyperspectral imaging, optical coherent tomography (OCT) and reflection FTIR spectroscopy, to obtain information about the paint layers and the varnish.

-You mention that it was possible to track the exact roll of linen from which the canvas originates.
+DAM: You mention that it was possible to track the exact roll of linen from which the canvas originates.
 Could you describe how it was done and what other paintings share canvas from the same roll?

-Advanced computer techniques have been developed to assist the process of comparing the weave patterns of canvases revealed in X-radiographs of paintings.
+RT: Advanced computer techniques have been developed to assist the process of comparing the weave patterns of canvases revealed in X-radiographs of paintings.
 Local variations that result from the weaving process are registered along the horizontal and vertical thread directions for an entire canvas.
-Visualized in the form of a color-coded weave map, this provides a unique ‘fingerprint’ (resembling a striped barcode) for each painting.
+Visualized in the form of a color-coded weave map, this provides a unique “fingerprint” (resembling a striped barcode) for each painting.
 In retrospect, we can use automated weave maps to establish a match between picture supports that were cut from the same roll of canvas in their aligned positions.
 In other words, we can reconstruct the roll layout.
 So far, nine other paintings cut from the same roll as the Amsterdam Sunflowers have been identified, dating from the period late December 1888 to April 1889.

-Taking into account other Van Gogh paintings that have undergone comprehensive research before (eg. The Bedroom), what surprises did you come across whilst researching Sunflowers?
+DAM: Taking into account other Van Gogh paintings that have undergone comprehensive research before (eg. The Bedroom), what surprises did you come across whilst researching Sunflowers?
 What was the most exciting part of the work?

-One of the most exciting aspects was unravelling the restoration history of Sunflowers.
+RT: One of the most exciting aspects was unraveling the restoration history of Sunflowers.
 We knew that the painting had been restored in 1927 and again in 1961 by the Dutch restorer Jan Cornelis Traas.
 However, since these former treatments are barely documented, it was only through physical and chemical investigations of the painting that we could painstakingly reconstruct what the interventions entailed.
 This helped to understand the current condition of Sunflowers and was crucial to deciding the best way of caring for the painting in the future.

-The wax was not present all over the painting but had been locally applied to consolidate small areas of fragile paint.
+RT: The wax was not present all over the painting but had been locally applied to consolidate small areas of fragile paint.
 Only the excess wax present on the paint surface was removed to improve the appearance of the painting.
 No further measures were needed.

-Sometimes it is challenging to present the results of such comprehensive scientific research in a way that is engaging to a layperson.
+DAM: Sometimes it is challenging to present the results of such comprehensive scientific research in a way that is engaging to a layperson.
 How do you plan to tackle this challenge in the exhibition?

-We will use a variety of means for explaining the research in the exhibition, from texts to videos and apps with which the visitors can discover the effects of color and composition, for example, and painted reconstructions of details of Sunflowers.
+RT: We will use a variety of means for explaining the research in the exhibition, from texts to videos and apps with which the visitors can discover the effects of color and composition, for example, and painted reconstructions of details of Sunflowers.
 With the exhibition, a catalogue will be published in which the technical findings and the art historical context of Sunflowers are explained for the larger public.